oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

 3. Drilldown into the bar showing privileged users **Access to DV protected objects**
     ![AVDF](./images/360-2.png "AVDF - Retrieval Jobs")
      **Note**: Database Administrators **`DBA_DEBRA`** and **`DBA_HARVEY`** have access to the sensitive objects in the protected realms of **`Customer_orders`** pdb.
 Auditing is all the more important when privileged users can access sensitive objects, given the heightened risk of data exposure.

+> [!TIP]
+> You've now identified potential user risks.
+Let's move on to understand sensitive data that faces risk of exposure.

-### Step 3: Assess the sensitive data exposure risk within the Oracle Database
+### **Step 3: Assess the sensitive data exposure risk within the Oracle Database**

 1. Review the sensitive data access not audited under **Data discovery summary**

         ![AVDF](./images/360-3.png "AVDF - Security Insights - Data discovery")

 2. Drilldown into the bar showing sensitive data whose **Access not audited**